ericwbailey/ericwbailey.website/source/published/i-restyled-my-mastodon-instance.md

 This approach is a little hacky.
 It is also a great example of **CSS’ versatility and ability to work with other technology’s constraints** when wielded by an experienced practitioner.

-Another fun thing I do is conditionally making the post button into [a floating action button on smaller screens](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L325), and then [injecting an icon into it](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L318):
+Another fun thing I do is conditionally making the post button into [a floating action button on smaller screens](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L325), and then [inject an icon into it](https://gist.github.com/ericwbailey/dab7fa46fc03beaa011abc5864a49ddc#file-mastodon-css-L318):

 <img
   alt="A small purple circle with a pen and paper icon in its center floating over a Mastodon post.
 The post is by Dwarf Fortress Bugs, posted one day ago.
 The post's body reads, '0011661: Necromancer marries zombie.'Cropped screenshot."